 Nassim Nicholas Taleb might not agree that Brexit was a black swan event on the basis that, whilst referendums are rare, the outcome could have been predicted, but the impact has obviously been massive.

-I have a theory that the Govian era of obfuscation around housing target has it’s roots in the post-Brexit period, when backbench MPs were able to demand a higher and higher price for their Brexit deal votes (I seem to recall a spate of applications being called-in in Priti Patel’s Essex constituency?).
+I have a theory that the Govian era of obfuscation around housing target has it’s roots in the post-vote period when backbench MPs were able to demand a higher and higher price for their Brexit deal votes (I seem to recall a spate of applications being called-in in Priti Patel’s Essex constituency?).

-Donald Trump attacking Iran was less easy to foresee than the leave vote, but is another example of a material change in circumstances.
+Donald Trump attacking Iran was less easy to foresee than that, but is another example of a material change in circumstances.
 I have heard it suggested that No. 10 is sympathetic to calls for some kind of support for first-time buyers, but that the SpAds tasked with developing one have been diverted to preparing for the impact of further increases in oil prices.

-My second thought was to explore the individuals that have had the most direct influence over the planning system during the last ten years.
+My second thought was about the individuals that have had the most direct influence over the planning system over the last ten years.
 Two candidates come immediately to mind.
 Nicholas Boys-Smith and Rosie Pearson.

-Beauty, for example, would not have become a strategic objective of the NPPF were it not for Nicholas.
+Beauty, for example, would never have become a strategic objective of the NPPF were it not for Nicholas.

-According to it’s website, 700 community groups are now part of Rosie’s Community Planning Alliance (CPA), which is quite the network to be mobilised as and when required.
+In Rosie's case, according to it’s website, 700 community groups are now part of her Community Planning Alliance (CPA), which is quite the network to be mobilised as and when required.

-Whether or not, for example, Liz Truss’ Investment Zones would have got anywhere is a conversation for another day (and it seemed to me in the context of what we are now calling either the ‘grit’ or the ‘sludge’ in system that the idea of consolidating multiple consents into a single one had a lot of merit...), but the fact that they did not is in no small part down to the effectiveness of the #AttackOnNature campaign that the CPA was part of.
+Whether or not, for example, Liz Truss’ Investment Zones would have got anywhere is a conversation for another day (and it seemed to me in the context of what we are now calling either the ‘grit’ or the ‘sludge’ in system that the idea of consolidating multiple consents into a single one had a lot of merit...), but the fact that they did not is in no small part down to the effectiveness of the #AttackOnNature campaign that the CPA was part of and which torpedoed the idea in what felt like a matter of days.

 The key point though, thinking about the future, is that Nicholas and Rosie are neither planners nor politicians.
 They are activists who have managed to bend the system towards their aims.
 Who, over the next ten years, will have a bee in their bonnet and the wherewithal to do something about it?